DerEnderKeks/LoginNotifier/README.md

 Currently supported platforms:
 - Slack
+- Discord

 To enable alerts for a specific platform set the config option `alerts.<platform>.enabled` to `true`.

 ### Slack

 To use Slack alerts you have to specify the [Webhook URL](https://my.slack.com/services/new/incoming-webhook/), the channel name, the username for the alerts and an icon emoji.
 You can find more information about Slack Webhooks [here](https://api.slack.com/incoming-webhooks).

+### Discord

+To use Discord alerts you have to specify the Webhook URL, the username for the alerts and an avatar url.
+You can find more information about Discord Webhooks [here](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 ## Log file